Edragon/edragon.github.io/Board-dat/NWI/NWI1245-DAT/NWI1245-DAT.md

 - green pins IO22/IO23 for CAN BUS
 - the rest green pins and orange pins for power switch controls

-- back side selector for UARTs
+- back side selector for UART-0-main or UART1-alternative

 ## removing tips